KordingLab/KordingLab.github.io/QandA.md

 **How do you prefer students to communicate with you?**

 Effective communication is absolutely essential for us to work together well.
 Typically, we will have a 1-1 meeting for 30 minutes every week, although this may vary on a case-by-case basis.
-I expect that, during this meeting, we will check in on technical, administrative, and general life updates.
+I expect that during this meeting we will check in on technical, administrative, and general life updates.
 When I was a PhD student, this was usually the high point of my week, and I hope it can be for you as well.

 A few other things to note: (1) I try to be very responsive on email and on Slack, but I find that these media are not particularly efficient for conveying technical ideas and are best used for quick messages like "I can't make our meeting tomorrow" or "Can you take a look at my latest paper draft?"
 (2) While communication is good, too much communication can become inefficient and tiring.
 Please try to keep our communication channels clear so that each message remains important.
 (3) Relatedly, "ghosting" is never appropriate.
 I will not ghost you, and I expect you not to ghost me.